arthurfiorette/axios-cache-interceptor/docs/src/guide/storages.md

 page reload or when the process is killed.

 If you are directly mutating some response property, you probably will face some reference issues because the storage will also get mutated.
-To avoid that, you can use the `clone` option to clone the response before saving it. _Just like [#136](https://github.com/arthurfiorette/axios-cache-interceptor/issues/163) and many others._
+To avoid that, you can use the `clone: true` option to clone the response before saving it or `clone: 'double'` to also clone both ways, on `set()` and on `get()`. _Just like [#136](https://github.com/arthurfiorette/axios-cache-interceptor/issues/163) and many others._